 Many youth who attend Step-Up have been exposed to domestic violence in their home, most commonly an abusive father who is no longer in the home.
 Some teens have experienced abuse toward them by a previous parent or caretaker (not the parent or caretaker they are currently living with or violent toward.)
 When youth have experienced violence in the past, it is important to help them address their own violent behavior in order have healthy relationships and stop the cycle of family violence.

-(Important Note: we are not referring to teens that are violent with a parent/caretaker who is violent or abusive towards them.
-This would not be considered domestic violence, but a child abuse case to be referred to Children’s Protective Services.)
+(Important Note: We are not referring to teens that are responding to violence toward them by a parent or caregiver.
+This would be a child abuse case to be referred to Children’s Protective Services.)